 Valentine Rhythm and Steady Beat Activity

-Display 8 large red heart shapes.
-I use a large magnet board but you can display on the floor, wall, or anywhere your group can all see them.
-Place all the hearts in a line, side by side.
+To do this activity in your own classroom, first display 8 large red heart shapes.
+I used a large magnet board but you can display yours on the floor, wall, or anywhere your group can all see them.
+Place all the hearts in a single line, side by side.

-Tell your kids that they will clap once for each heart.
-Count 4 in a steady beat and invite preschoolers to clap with you on that beat.
+Demonstrate for your students how to clap once for each heart.
+Count 4 in a steady beat and invite your preschoolers to clap with you on that beat.
 Here’s what I usually say: “I’m going to count to 4 and then we will start clapping.
 1, 2, 3, 4.”
-I point to each heart as we clap on it in a steady beat.
+I point to each heart as we clap it in a steady beat.
 If you have not done this type of activity before, you may want to clap the steady 8 count a few times and then move onto another activity.
 You can always build on the activity the next time you bring it out.